GStreamer/gstreamer/markdown/frequently-asked-questions/git.md

     where you replace prefix with the prefix where libtool was installed.

-## Why is "-Wall -Werror" being used ?
+## Why is "-Wall -Werror" being used?

 "-Wall" is being used because it finds a lot of possible problems with code.
 Not all of them are necessarily a problem, but it's better to